ShadiZade/ShadiZade/errata/free-palestine.md

 ## Iyad Hallaq (1988 — 20 May 2020, Age 32)
 ![Iyad Hallaq](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b1/Eyad_al-Hallaq_002.jpg/360px-Eyad_al-Hallaq_002.jpg)

 Iyad was a severely autistic man living in occupied Quds (Jerusalem).
 He was on his way to a special education facility with his caretaker, when Israeli police started shouting at him, scaring him.
-He was confused and started to run, and despite his caretaker's attempts to explain his conditions, he was summarily executed, 7 bullets entering his body from 3 M-16 rifles firing simultaneously.
+He was confused and started to run, and despite his caretaker's attempts to explain his condition, he was summarily executed, 7 bullets entering his body from 3 M-16 rifles firing simultaneously.
 As usual, Israeli media attempted to portray him as a "dangerous terrorist" reaching for a gun, but then backed down when independent investigation showed that he had no weapons on his person.
 No one has been punished or even reprimanded for this crime.